Homeowners Insurance in Georgia

 What does homeowners insurance cover in Georgia?

-The Peach State is no stranger to things like tornados, tropical storms, and other weather events and natural disasters that can wreck havoc on a home and your personal belongings.
+The Peach State is no stranger to things like tornados, tropical storms, and other weather events and natural disasters that can wreak havoc on a home and your personal belongings.
 Back in 2004, a massive and unexpected ice storm even paralyzed parts of the state.

 It’s true that there’s not an insurance policy in the world that will magically kick in for every bad thing that might befall you and your property.
 But having great home insurance coverage in place is a necessary defense if you want to avoid crushing debt for unexpected repairs, medical bills, and the like.